Membership & Corporate Support

 Networks

-- We have more than 550 Freemen and 380 Liverymen across the world.
+• We have more than 500 Freemen and 397 Liverymen across the world

 Giving Back

-- The Spectacle Makers’ Charity is a grant-giving charity aiming to help those with vision impairment and their families, and support the next generation of optical professionals through bursaries.
+• The Spectacle Makers’ Charity is a grant-giving charity aiming to help those with vision impairment and their families, and to support the next generation of optical professionals through bursaries.

-- It contributes over £75,000 each year to eye care in the UK and abroad, with a focus on transparency, impact reporting and efficiency.
+• It contributes over £75,000 each year to bursaries, awards and grants to charitable causes relating to eye care and sight loss in the UK and abroad, with a focus on transparency, impact reporting and efficiency.

-- WCSM encourages research in the visual sciences by awarding medals each year and sponsors periodic lectures in vision science.
+• WCSM encourages research in the visual sciences by awarding medals each year and sponsors an annual public lecture in vision science.